 Who Invented Bitcoin and Blockchain?

 Nobody really knows.
 A person or a group using the pseudonym Satoshi Nakomoto published a Bitcoin whitepaper describing the idea in October 2008.
 However, based on forensic linguistic analysis, it’s possible a former law professor, Nick Szabo, is the author of the Bitcoin whitepaper.
-This had been reported in 2014 by a group of forensic linguistics experts at Aston University.2
+That had been reported in 2014 by a group of forensic linguistics experts at Aston University.2

 The whitepaper solved the problem with digital payment transactions without trust by assuring the integrity of the transactions.

 Trust is not a problem when making payments with cash.
 No one can reverse the transaction.
 However, when making payments online, a third party needs to be involved as a trusted intermediary.
-This is where blockchain solved the problem.
+That is where blockchain solved the problem.

 Bitcoin was simply the first item of value to use the technology.
-This soon opened the door for other Cryptocurrencies to follow, such as Bitcoin Cash, Ethereum, and Litecoin.
+That soon opened the door for other Cryptocurrencies to follow, such as Bitcoin Cash, Ethereum, and Litecoin.
 There are many, and each one has its own blockchain with somewhat different structures.

-What Caused the Rise and Fall of Bitcoin?
+What Causes the High-Volatility of Bitcoin?

-Bitcoin reached a value close to $20,000 in 2017, and then fell to hover around $6,000 throughout 2018.
+Bitcoin reached a value close to $20,000 in 2017 and then fell to hover around $6,000 throughout 2018.

 Fiat currency (such as U.S. dollars) is created from debt.
 The actual reason is beyond the scope of this article, but if you’re interested, I’ve included a link to a YouTube video about “Money as Debt” in the references.3

-The point I want to make is that the value of cryptocurrency is based on supply and demand, not from debt as with fiat currency.
+The point is that the value of cryptocurrency is based on supply and demand, not from debt as with fiat currency.
 The supply of Bitcoin, for example, is fixed at 20 million coins.
 Only the demand can change.
 As demand increases, the value of the Bitcoin goes up.

-The reason why it dropped to less than half in January of 2018, in my opinion, is because it’s becoming clear that it’s not a good currency for commerce.
-Verification of transactions by miners is too slow.
-Therefore demand has leveled off, hence the drop in value.
+The reason why it dropped to less than half in January of 2018, in my opinion, is because it was not considered to be a dependable currency for commerce.
+The verification of transactions by miners is too slow.
+Therefore, demand has leveled off, causing the drop in value.
 That’s why Bitcoin Cash was developed, which I'll describe in a moment.

 Due to its slow transaction process, Bitcoin has become an instrument to hold wealth, while Bitcoin Cash was designed to exchange value.
 It also provides a safe online payment system for commerce that does not require a middleman to execute the transactions, and its blockchain is designed for faster transactions.